gauravcodepro/bipartite-immutable-structs/README.md

 # bipartite-mutable-structs

-implementing mutable structs as bipartite graphs to show the pangenome bubbles
+-implementing immutable structs as bipartite graphs to show the pangenome bubbles